strychnide/katepostingbot/README.md

 ## KatepostingBot

-Inline bot to spam a random pic into a chat.
+Inline bot for Telegram to spam a random pic of Kate Beckinsale into a chat.
 Made for an inside joke.